 Other Genes Involved in Iron Buildup:

 Not everyone who is homozygous or compound heterozygous for the hemochromatosis variants will develop iron overload.
 Diet and lifestyle play a role in the rate at which iron accumulates.
-Additionally, there are other genes that play a role in ferritin levels and iron levels in the body.
+Additionally, other genes play a role in ferritin levels and iron levels in the body.
 Some of these are listed below:

 BMP2 gene: